 You are under the influence

-And if you are under the influence in “any detectable manner”,15 that could also lead to additional charges under Health and Safety Code 11550 HS California’s “under the influence of a controlled substance” law.
+If you are under the influence in “any detectable manner”,15 that could also lead to additional charges under Health and Safety Code 11550 HS California’s “under the influence of a controlled substance” law.

 - a warrantless search (that is, a search that is conducted in the absence of a California search warrant),